Arif-PhyChem/MLQD/README.md

 $$\boldsymbol{\mathcal{Y}}(t) = \mathcal{R}[\rho_{11}(t)], \mathcal{R}[\rho_{12}(t)], \mathcal{I}[\rho_{12}(t)] \dots, \mathcal{R}[\rho_{1N}(t)], \mathcal{I}[\rho_{1N}(t)], \mathcal{R}[\rho_{22}(t)], \dots, \mathcal{R}[\rho_{2N}(t)], \mathcal{I}[\rho_{2N}(t)], \mathcal{R}[\rho_{33}(t)], \dots, \mathcal{R}[\rho_{3N}(t)],\mathcal{I}[\rho_{3N}(t)],\dots, \dots,   \mathcal{R}[\rho_{NN}(t)]$$

 where $N$ is the dimension of the reduced density matrix and $\mathcal{R}$ and $\mathcal{I}$ represent the real and imaginary parts of the off-diagonal terms, respectively.

+**While training the model, the normalization constants for $\epsilon, \Delta, \gamma, \lambda$ and $\beta$ were saved as a pickle file (with the similar name as the model name).
+Thus the user does not need to provide them, MLQD will automatically load them.**

    I. **Case-I:**
 If a user wants to provide parameters for propagation in a file, in the shape of an array or in the form of a list.
 (In this case, the user needs to normalized the data him/herself).